 Did you even know Alabama has a coastline?
 You should, considering it is known as one of the best beaches in the U.S.A.
 This short strip of land, just to the west of the Florida border, boasts 32 miles of sugar-white beaches, hiking, golfing, super fresh seafood, and that easy going southern hospitality that can’t be beat.
+There are plenty of things to do in Gulf Shores, Alabama.
 Why visit?
 Here are more than enough reasons:

 1. Royal Reds